davidkhala/fabric-common/README.md

 - [1.4][nodejs][sdk] `Channel#getChannelConfigReadable` could be used to extract application channel from orderer
     - used in migration from kafka to RAFT.
 When after <appChannel> config is changed to maintenance mode, peer in <appChannel> could not get the latest channel config.
 At that point, we could extract <appChannel> config from orderer alternatively.
 - [disaster]backup recovery: at least 1 anchor peer for each organization should be resumed to recover transaction process
-- [endorsement]chaincode partial update: when not all peers upgrade to latest chaincode, is it possible that old chaincode still work with inappropriate endorsement config; while with appropriate endorsement policy, we get chaincode fingerprint mismatch error
 - [nodejs][sdk]node-gyp rebuild require `make` and `g++`
 - [nodejs][sdk]FABN-1130: Stop using "init" as default function name
 - [couchdb]error symptom of run richQuery on levelDB:  `GET_QUERY_RESULT failed: transaction ID: 6b53220f87f791047ba44635f32d07cb667b6439c5df95e9a208d74ab12b5ff2: ExecuteQuery not supported for leveldb`